What three organizations comprise EJCDC?

 EJCDC documents reduce the potential for errors, omissions, redundancies, or conflicts in construction docs.
 All documents are fully coordinated and integrated.
 The documents provide for industry-accepted distribution of risk among project participants.
 Familiarity with these documents by both the Bidder/Contractor may result in improved prices bid to Owner.

-The documents are updated approximately every five years to reflect industry trends, court decisions, and changes in applicable laws and regulations.
+The documents are updated approximately every five to seven years to reflect industry trends, court decisions, and changes in applicable laws and regulations.

 They are suitable for public works and private sector.

-Finally, EJCDC documents are less expensive than alternate standard documents and are created in user friendly MS Word format.
+Finally, EJCDC documents are more cost-effective than alternate standard documents because they can be reused for multiple projects.
 In short, EJCDC documents are the most-thorough and best-organized standard documents available.